Deck Finishing Procedure and Products

-In order for finish, stain or sealant to adhere properly, the best
+For finish, stain, or sealant to adhere properly, the best

 thing you can do is take an orbital hand sander and lightly sand the

-surface with an 80 grit paper.
-This prepares the wood surface perfectly
+surface with an 80-grit paper.
+This step prepares the wood surface perfectly

 for the stain or finish.